RSJ Q&A

 How do I figure out why my Symitar script failed?

-Look at the bottom of the job output to view the reason why RSJ stopped processing the jobfile.
-Look for one of the SMA Technologies' output lines.
-The easiest way to do this is through JORS (right-click on the job and select "View Job Output" in the OpCon Schedule Operations screen).
+Look at the bottom of the job output to see why RSJ stopped processing the job file.
+Look for SMA Technologies' output lines.
+The easiest way to do this is through JORS — select View Job Output on a job in the OpCon Schedule Operations screen.

 How do I figure out what file and program aborted?

-Why does my jobfile run in ssj/Autobatch but not RSJ?
+Why does my job file run in ssj/AutoBatch but not RSJ?

-Why does my jobfile run interactively but not RSJ?
+Why does my job file run interactively but not RSJ?

-Episys does absolutely no error checking on a running job.
-If an error exists, these products will continue processing the jobfile.
-RSJ will stop the moment it detects an error.
-Odds are that there is an issue in the jobfile, or there are too many exceptions.
-Look at the bottom of the output file to view the reason that RSJ stopped.
+Episys does not perform error checking on a running job.
+If an error exists, it continues processing the job file.
+RSJ stops the moment it detects an error.
+The likely cause is an issue in the job file or too many exceptions.

-Can I use RSJ and Autobatch together?
+Can I use RSJ and AutoBatch together?

 Can I use RSJ and ssj together?